 Mike has also worked extensively with live music producers Serious – running a new writers workshop for Jazzwise as part of the Write Stuff journalism course during the London Jazz Festival – as well as hosting musician masterclasses with renowned jazz musicians such as Joshua Redman and Christian McBride at the Guildhall School of Music.

 Alongside journalism Mike has played bass guitar professionally for over 20 years, currently leading seven-piece latin-jazz band J-Sonics who have performed at Ronnie Scott’s, Love Supreme, Canary Wharf and London Jazz Festivals among others, while he also writes and producing his own music.

 About Jazzwise Magazine

-Jazzwise is the UK’s biggest selling jazz monthly and the leading English language jazz magazine in Europe.
+Jazzwise is the biggest selling monthly jazz magazine in the UK and one of the leading English language jazz magazines in the world.
 It reaches out to both the new jazz audience and established fans and has won Jazz Publication of the Year at both the Parliamentary Jazz Awards and the Ronnie Scott’s Jazz Awards, and Best Jazz Media at the 2013 Jazz FM Awards.

-Every month Jazzwise’s acclaimed team of writers takes you on the journey from the cutting edge of contemporary jazz, mainstream, fusion and free-jazz to jazz electronica and world music with hot news, gossip, nationwide gig guide, major features and one of the UK’s most authoritative reviews section.
+Every month, Jazzwise magazine’s acclaimed team of writers takes you on the journey from the cutting edge of contemporary jazz, mainstream, fusion and free-jazz to jazz electronica and world music with hot news, gossip, a UK gig guide, major features and one of the UK’s most authoritative jazz reviews sections.